Education in Cameroon

 The Human Rights Measurement Initiative (HRMI) finds that Cameroon is fulfilling only 73.0% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
-While taking into consideration Cameroon's income level, the nation is achieving 90.6% of what should be possible based on its resources (income) for primary education but only 55.3% for secondary education.
+While taking into consideration Cameroon's income level, the nation is achieving 90.6% of what should be possible based on its resources (income) for primary education, but only 55.3% for secondary education.

 Background

-Two separate systems of education were used in Cameroon after independence: East Cameroon’s system was based on the French model, West Cameroon’s on the British model.
+Two separate systems of education were used in Cameroon after independence: East Cameroon's system was based on the French model, West Cameroon's on the British model.
 Uniting the two systems was deemed a symbol of national integration between West and East Cameroon.

-The two systems were merged by 1976, but studies suggest that they didn’t blend well.
-Shortly after independence, French was considered the main language of the country, but with the rising of English as first commercial language in the world, the balance switched to the latter.
+The two systems were merged by 1976, but studies suggest that they did not blend well.
+Shortly after independence, French was considered the main language of the country, but with the rise of English as a lingua franca, the balance switched to the latter.